freerange/site/soups/working-together.snip.markdown

 Before we get acquainted here is the low-down:

-* *Timing:* We're available for work right now!
+* *Timing:* We're currently busy with projects at the moment, but will have availability in the future.
 Please get in touch if you have a project in mind - we'd love to hear from you.

 * *Organisation:* We prefer to work as a whole team (we don't offer individual contractors), and we require <em>direct communication</em> with the actual project decision makers.